galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-analysis-with-askomics-it/tutorial.md

 time_estimation: 2H
 key_points:
 - AskOmics helps to integrate multiple data sources into an RDF database without prior knowledge in the Semantic Web
-- It can also be connected to external SPARQL endpoit, such as [neXtProt](https://nextprot.org)
+- It can also be connected to external SPARQL endpoints, such as [neXtProt](https://nextprot.org)
-- AskOmics helps to perform complex SPARQL queries without knowing SPARQL using a user-friendly interface
+- AskOmics helps to perform complex SPARQL queries without knowing SPARQL, using a user-friendly interface
 contributors:
 - xgaia
+- abretaud

 ---